Fernando-A-Rocha/mta-add-models/README.md

 ## About

-**mta-add-models** is a MTA resource that acts as a library, making use of [engineRequestModel](https://wiki.multitheftauto.com/wiki/EngineRequestModel) function to add new models
+**mta-add-models** is a MTA resource that acts as a library, making use of [engineRequestModel](https://wiki.multitheftauto.com/wiki/EngineRequestModel) function to add new peds (skins), vehicles and objects
 - syncs all added models with all players
 - minimalistic, optimized and bug free